What is COBRA?

 Life events that allow dependents and spouses of a covered employee to get continued coverage include:

-- Divorce: If an employee’s spouse received health benefits from your organization before their divorce, they may qualify for COBRA.
+- Divorce.
+If an employee’s spouse received health benefits from your organization before their divorce, they may qualify for COBRA.

 How does COBRA work?

-When someone experiences a qualifying event, they become eligible for continuation coverage under COBRA.
+- When an employee experiences a qualifying event, they become eligible for continuation coverage under COBRA.
 This allows them to continue their health benefits temporarily.
-When a qualifying event occurs, employees must notify their plan administrator.

-Once the plan administrator provides notice of COBRA and the necessary enrollment forms, the employee or other qualified beneficiaries can decide whether to opt in to continue coverage.
-If they opt out of coverage but change their mind, they can revoke their waiver of coverage if it's within the 60-day election period.
+- If they opt out of coverage but change their mind, they can revoke their waiver of coverage if it's within the 60-day election period.

 What benefits does COBRA cover?

-If your employees or other beneficiaries elect continuation coverage, you must provide them with identical coverage to what’s currently available under your group plan.
+If your employees or other beneficiaries elect continuation coverage, you must provide them with coverage identical to what’s currently available under your group plan.

 How long is COBRA coverage for?